kjanjua26/Twitter_Sentiment_Analysis/README.md

   The .csv file should be in the same folder as the script else you have to change the path.
   You can get the twitter api keys from: https://apps.twitter.com You should have a working twitter account for this.
-  The model can be imporved, this is just a basic one.
+  The model can be improved, this is just a basic one.